watson-developer-cloud/assistant-web-chat-service-desk-starter/README.md

 To run the default example, go to the [`src/example/webChat`](src/example/webChat) directory and follow the instructions in the [README.md](src/example/webChat/README.md).

+To enable linting rules specific to this project on your IDE or Code Editor run `npm install` from the root project directory.

 It is recommended you follow the same pattern and add your service-desk-specific files to the [./src/](./src/) folder as well.
 All the code is heavily commented via JSDoc and contains TypeScript type definitions for all properties passed to functions.

 ### Documentation